Renato Rosaldo: Research

-He has also published four volumes of poetry.
-The first, Prayer to Spider Woman/Rezo a la mujer araña (Rosaldo 2003) in Spanish and English, won an American Book Award of the Before Columbus Foundation.
-The second, Diego Luna’s Insider Tips (2012) won the Many Mountains Moving book manuscript contest for 2009.
-The Day of Shelly’s Death appeared in 2014, and The Chasers in 2019.
+He has also published five volumes of poetry.
+The first, Prayer to Spider Woman/Rezo a la mujer araña (2003) in Spanish and English, won an American Book Award of the Before Columbus Foundation.
+The second, Diego Luna's Insider Tips (2012) won the Many Mountains Moving book manuscript contest for 2009.
+The Day of Shelly's Death appeared in 2014, and The Chasers in 2019.
+His fifth and most recent work is titled "Into the World Outspread: Notes from A Walker" and was published in 2022.

 Rosaldo's poetry has also appeared in Bilingual Review, Many Mountains Moving, Prairie Schooner, Puerto del Sol, Texas Observer.
 He has coined the term antropoeta to describe his movement between anthropology and poetry.